|Future Students Current Students Parents/Families Alumni/Friends Faculty/Staff|

 The investment structure of the funds is divided into four liquidity tiers to provide for better preservation of overall asset base, while maintaining an adequate level of reserves for cash flow needs.

 Tier I assets provide for short-term (less than one-year) cash flow needs.

-Tier III assets are comprised of the residual balance of the non-endowment funds after both tier I & II cash targets have been met.
-Tier III (and tier IV if necessary) provide tiers I & II with emergency liquidity while also seeking to maximize risk-adjusted returns.
+Tier III assets are comprised of the residual balance of the non-endowment funds after both tier I and II cash targets have been met.
+Tier III (and tier IV if necessary) provide tiers I and II with emergency liquidity while also seeking to maximize risk-adjusted returns.

 Tier IV assets are comprised of a unitized portion of the university's diversified investment pool ("diversified pool"), and the Ohio university's student investment program funds.
 Management of the assets in this tier has been delegated by the university and the Ohio university foundation.

 Additionally, the treasurer or designee has selected a set dollar approach to determine the targeted market value for each tier.
 As a result, asset balance ranges have been established.
-Further details are included in appendix B.
+Further details are included in appendix B of the IPS.